-- Take a tracing of your foot with you – shoes should not be shorter or narrower than your tracing.
+Take a tracing of your foot with you – shoes should not be shorter or narrower than your tracing.

-- If your footwear includes socks, then bring a pair similar to what you will be wearing.
+If your footwear includes socks, then bring a pair similar to what you will be wearing.
 For sandals, this won’t be necessary (unless you’re one of those people who wear socks with sandals and in that case, we won’t go there).

-- Next, stand in the shoes, pressing gently on the top making sure you have space between your longest toe and the end of the shoe (about ½”).
+Next, stand in the shoes, pressing gently on the top making sure you have space between your longest toe and the end of the shoe (about ½”).

-- Walk around a bit to see how they feel – because of my bunion, I have to be careful that the shoe/sandal doesn’t scrape and hurt.
+Walk around a bit to see how they feel – because of my bunion, I have to be careful that the shoe/sandal doesn’t scrape and hurt.

-- Take note of how they feel.
-Do they have a sturdy sole with cushioning to prevent pain from sharp objects such as stones, pebbles or sticks?
+Take note of how they feel.
+Do they have a sturdy sole with cushioning to prevent pain from sharp objects such as stones, pebbles, or sticks?

 There are some keynote differences between running shoes and walking shoes, the main one being walking shoes are stiff and don’t flex well so are not suitable for runners or for those that fitness walk.
 However, fitness walkers and runners can usually find a running shoe that will accommodate both.

 When travelling, I like to take advantage of exercising if at all possible.
-Cross trainers are good for walking, exercising in the gym or touring around.
-However, if your trip is for a particular purpose, say running a marathon, then of course you will want to pack the proper footwear.
+Cross trainers are good for walking, exercising in the gym, or touring around.
+However, if your trip is for a particular purpose, say running a marathon, then, of course, you will want to pack the proper footwear.

-- Lightweight – essential when packing in your luggage
+Lightweight – essential when packing in your luggage

-- Extra heel support
+Extra heel support

-- Check out popular brands
+Check out popular brands for reviews

 Quality comfortable sandals are important.
-Try to stay away from the flimsy flip flops (I have been guilty of buying those, especially when in a hurry – my feet don’t thank me for this).
+Try to stay away from the flimsy flip-flops (I have been guilty of buying those, especially when in a hurry – my feet don’t thank me for this).
 Remember, if you are packing one good pair of sandals, it is worth your while to splurge a little.

 Some tips to keep in mind when buying sandals:

-- Arch support (the bump in the centre of the insole) – This helps to maintain better alignment.
+Arch support (the bump in the centre of the insole) – This helps to maintain better alignment.
 A thicker sole, especially beneath the heel, is better than a totally flat one.

-- Bottoms – should be firm but flexible and provide some traction.
+Bottoms – should be firm but flexible and provide some traction.

-- A little heel height is OK – Wedges are perfect because they give a little height but can be used to dress up an outfit; the chunky heel is steadier and easier to walk with than skinny heels.
+A little heel height is OK – Wedges are perfect because they give a little height but can be used to dress up an outfit; the chunky heel is steadier and easier to walk with than skinny heels.

-- Type of material – non-porous is best so they don’t hold water.
+Type of material – non-porous is best so they don’t hold water.

 Straps – A sandal with a back or ankle strap will provide more support and keep your feet from sliding or trying to grip the shoe so it doesn’t fall off.
-Constantly gripping the shoe can cause bunions or hammer toes.
+Constantly gripping the shoe can cause bunions or hammertoes.
 Wider straps will provide more stability and prevent blisters.

-Now for the fun part – where to shop!
+Now for the fun part – SHOPPING!